JMZ-kk/Word2Minecraft/README.md

 ```
 python word2world/gen_mc_main.py
+```
 If you meet problems when executing this command and you are using IDEs like Pycharm, try to set the working directory as .../Word2World/word2world
-```

 ### Results:
+#### Buildings: